pingcap/docs/v3.1/reference/performance/optimizer-hints.md

 ### READ_FROM_REPLICA()

-The `READ_FROM_REPLICA()` hint enables the TiKV server to read consistent data from the follower node.
+The `READ_FROM_REPLICA()` hint enables the feature of reading consistent data from the TiKV follower node.
 For example:

 {{< copyable "sql" >}}